ClojureBridge/curriculum/outline/first-program.md

 ## Your first real program

+### World Bank API

+The World Bank provides a collection of world development indicators data, showing the current state of global development.
+They provide an API to this data.
+A web API is a way to provide access for one program to call another program over HTTP.
+In this case, the World Bank Indicators API provides access to their set of data.

+We will use the World Bank Indicators API to explore some of the world development indicators for different countries.
+We will sort and compare certain indicators.
+This is a task that Clojure is well suited for.

 Our program is going to use the World Bank API to give us a list of the top ten countries by population density.
 Sounds easy, right?

+### What is an API?

 First, we need to be able to talk to the API.
 You might wonder what an API is.
 "API" stands for Application Programming Interface, which still doesn't mean a lot.
 You can think of an API as a web page for a computer.
 When you go to a web page, you get information from it in a format you can read as a human.
 An API returns information in a format that is easy for a computer to read.
 One popular format that we will be using today is called JSON.